-1. Wild animals can be wild: Serious injuries occur when an an animal that seems docile is frightened, frustrated or ill.
+1. Wild animals can be wild: Serious injuries occur when an an animal, even one that seems docile, is frightened, frustrated or ill.

 Bites, scratches and kicks can be serious or fatal.
 Even small animals can be unpredictable and destructive.

-2. Animals can carry diseases: Some animal or parasite-borne diseases such as rabies, Bubonic plague, tetanus and tularemia can be fatal.
-Others like Lyme disease, Rocky Mountain Spotted fever, can be very serious as well.
+2. Animals can carry diseases: Some animal or parasite-borne diseases such as rabies, bubonic plague, tetanus and tularemia can be fatal.
+Others like Lyme Disease and Rocky Mountain Spotted fever, can be very serious as well.

 There are over 150 known zoonotic diseases including, bacterial, viral, fungal, protozoal, parasitic and tick-borne ailments.